developer-zebra/developer-zebra-site/src/emdk-for-android/6-6/mx/index.md

         url: encryptmgr
         description: 'The EncryptMgr allows you to manage the Key Storage Database, activate or deactivate Full Storage Card Encryption, and create or delete EFSes.'
         icon: /mx/icons/encryptmgr.png
+      - title: License Manager
+        url: licensemgr
+        description: 'The LicenseMgr administers the set of Software Licenses present on a device, thereby allowing an app to control the usability of Software Components that require licensing.'
+        icon: /mx/icons/mx.png
       - title: SD Card Manager
         url: sdcardmgr
         description: The SdCardMgr allows you to control whether one specific External Storage on the device can be used.